Margarete Schweikert: Biography

 Schweikert was born in Karlsruhe, the only child of Friedrich and Luise Petry Schweikert.
 Her father sold insurance and was also a music critic for Neue Stuttgarter Musikzeitung and Karlsruher Blätter.
 He gave Schweikert her first violin lessons.
 Her mother played piano and helped her family manage the Jakob Petry Jewelry Store.

 Schweikert attended the Munz Conservatory and the Baden Conservatory (today the Baden University of Music).
 She studied with Heinrich Deecke, S. de Lange, Joseph Haas, Max Herold, Theodor Munz, and Karl Wendling.
 Her first collection of songs, the Six Songs for a Singing Voice and Piano, was published in 1912.
 Her children's operetta The Frog King, based on a text by Erika Ebert, premiered in 1913.
 During this time, she also gave violin recitals throughout southern Germany, sometimes including her own compositions on the programs.

 Schweikert married Hermann Voigt in 1923, and they had one daughter, Christiane, in 1924.
+A rule imposed in 1933, which restricted double work in families, affected Schweikert's ability to work on her music.
 She changed her name to Voigt-Schweikert, but continued to publish her music and writing under the name "Margarete Schweikert."